Workshop 2: The Interplay Between Digital Sovereignty and Development

 Follow-up questions

-How can Europe develop its own large language models and AI capabilities to ensure digital sovereignty?
+How can Europe develop its own large language models and AI capabilities to achieve digital sovereignty when it currently lacks competitive generative AI models?

 Speaker